By order of the Federal Office of Communications

 In cases of criminal or administrative proceedings, authorities may approach SWITCH with requests to revoke or block domain names.
 In collaboration with OFCOM, SWITCH has developed guidelines for how an authority should proceed in such cases and what scope for action is available to SWITCH when responding to instructions from authorities.

-Interested authorities can request the guidelines by email from firstname.lastname@example.org.
-The guidelines are currently available in German; versions in French and Italian will follow.
+Interested authorities can request the guidelines in German, French or Italian by email from firstname.lastname@example.org.

 When a new domain name is registered, no check is made as to whether it violates any third-party rights.
 You are responsible for ensuring that your chosen domain name does not violate any rights pertaining to names, trademarks or other distinguishing symbols.
 Certain terms are legally protected.
 In particular, the name of a political commune in Switzerland may only be registered by that commune.